 CBC Lever Award

-This program is currently under review.
-Applications are not being accepted at this time.
+This program has ended.
+Applications are not being accepted.

 Funding Opportunity Description:

 The Chicago Biomedical Consortium (CBC), supported by the Searle Funds at The Chicago Community Trust, seeks to stimulate collaborative research among scientists at the University of Chicago, Northwestern University, and the University of Illinois at Chicago (UIC) in the broad area of Systems Biology.
 Additionally, a goal of the CBC is to help attract very-large-scale outside funding to establish national centers of excellence in the Chicago area.